Thomas Southerne: Biography

 Thomas Southerne, born on 12 February 1660, in Oxmantown, near Dublin, was an Irish dramatist.
 He was the son of Francis Southerne (a Dublin brewer) and Margaret Southerne.
+He had one daughter, Agnes, of whom the mother is unknown.

 He attended Trinity College, Dublin, in 1676 for two years.
 In 1680, he began attending Middle Temple, London, to study law but was drawn away by his interest for theater.
 By 1682 he was greatly influenced by John Dryden and produced his first play, The Loyal Brother, which was performed at the Theatre Royal, Drury Lane by the King's Company.
 Southerne bought his prologue and epilogue from Dryden, who made extra income from his ability to turn such pieces.
 Despite his friendship with the new playwright, Dryden raised his prices for Southerne".
-In 1684, Southerne produced his second play,The Disappointment, or, The Mother in Fashion (Kaufman).
+In 1684, Southerne produced his second play, The Disappointment, or, The Mother in Fashion (Kaufman).
 However, in 1685 Southerne enlisted as an ensign in Princess Anne's Regiment of the Duke of Berwick's Foot.
 He rapidly rose to the rank of captain, but his military career came to an end in 1688 at the Glorious Revolution.

 The plays Southerne had written before he withdrew from the army would see the light of day, for he returned to theater.
 On his return, he took on a new form of genre for his writing, "he turned from political allegory to comedy".
 In 1690 "Southerne made his first financial profit from his work".
 In 1691 he encounters failure with his play,The Wives Excuse, or, Cuckolds Make Themselves which was produced by Dury Lane.
 Thus failure would not stop Southerne, and so in 1693 he wrote another comedy,The Maid's Last Prayer, or, Any Rather Than Fail which was a success.
 In 1692 he was blessed with the opportunity by finishing Dryden's tragedy, Cleomenes.
 In February 1694 he created the tragicomedy The Fatal Marriage which was a huge success and resulted in him being established as a tragic dramatist.